ramanakshay/canvas-template/README.md

 # Canvas ☯︎

 A simple, flexible, and modular pytorch template for your deep learning projects.
-There are multiple templates available for different kinds of machine learning tasks. **Switch to the appropriate branch** from above and see the installation section to download the template:
+There are multiple templates available for different kinds of machine learning tasks:

 - Supervised Learning (SL)
 - Reinforcement Learning (RL)